confluentinc/confluent-kubernetes-examples/hybrid/ccloud-JDBC-vertica/README.md

 # Kafka Connect to Confluent Cloud

 In this example, you'll set up the following:
-*  Deploy a self managed MySql server for the connector to utilize
+*  Deploy a self managed Vertica server for the connector to utilize
 *  Self-managed Kafka Connect cluster connected to Confluent Cloud
-*  Install and manage the JDBC source connector plugin through the declarative `Connector` CRD
+*  Install and manage the JDBC source connector plugin through the declarative `Connector` CRD using bulk mode
-*  Install and manage the JDBC source connector plugin through the Connect REST endpoint
+*  Install and manage the JDBC source connector plugin through the Connect REST endpoint  using timestamp+incrementing mode

 ## Set up Pre-requisites